kenneywl/Controversy-Classification/README.md

 #Folders.

-A. Old_Scripts : A graveyard for scripts no longer needed.
+16. Old_Scripts : A graveyard for scripts no longer needed.
-B. pycache : Cache for some of the scripts above.
+17. pycache : Cache for some of the scripts above.